armory/docs-cdaas/content/en/get-started/lambda/index.md

 ### Add a canary strategy

+A strategy defines how CD-as-a-Service deploys your Lambda function to a target.

+A [canary strategy]({{< ref "deployment/strategies/canary.md" >}}) is a linear sequence of steps.
+The `setWeight` step defines the ratio of traffic between function versions.

 <!-- change this once traffic split is supported -->
 Add a basic [canary strategy]({{< ref "deployment/strategies/canary" >}}) with a single step that sets the weight to 100.